score-spec/spec/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.

 Score uses GitHub pull requests for this purpose.
-Consult [GitHub Help](https://help.github.com/articles/about1.pull1.requests/) for more information on using pull requests.

 The general workflow for code contributions: